Last Updated on May 17, 2023 by Matt

 Climb angle

-The good news is that the industry average climb angle of e-scooters significantly increased as new motor technologies were put to market.
-Today, you can easily find a cheap scooter with a climb rate of above 10° / 17.6%, with most models going well above that.
+Today, you can easily find a cheap scooter with a climb rate of above 10° / 17.6%, with many models going well above that.

 Of course, there are a lot of amazing climbing scooters that can go for 35° or higher.
 But the regular urban commuter will be satisfied and taken care of with much less.